 b) the quality of the performance can be predicted using day to day activities and not feedback forms

-c) the most important factor of an effective performance management system is the relationship between employee and their manager
+c) the most important factor of an effective performance management is the relationship between employee and their manager

-d) It is essential to design a flexible performance management system to meet the different business needs of the organization.
+d) It is essential to design a flexible performance management to meet the different business needs of the organization.

 a) Encouraging the managers who carry out day-to-day performance management by regular rewards